Ynd21/Emby-Carousel/README.md

 ![Menu](https://i.imgur.com/sxmVMLn.jpeg)

-# 🎥 Emby New Movie Carousel on Home Page 🌟
+# 🎥 Emby New Movie Carousel 🌟

 This project enhances the visual appeal and functionality of the Emby web interface by adding a custom carousel to the home page.
 The carousel dynamically displays the latest movies with a smooth fade transition that blends seamlessly into the Emby background.
 Additionally, this project ensures that the carousel's header remains transparent and overlays the carousel content effectively.